|Nutritional Guidelines (per serving)|

 - 1 cup vital wheat gluten flour (or 3/4 cup whole wheat flour)

 - 1 teaspoon poultry seasoning

 Gather the ingredients.

 Steam the spinach and drain it well.

-Heat the 2 tablespoons of vegetable oil in a medium frying pan over medium heat.
+Heat the vegetable oil in a medium frying pan over medium heat.
 Cook the onion, stirring occasionally, until transparent, about 5 minutes.

 Let the loaf rest for 10 minutes after you remove it from the oven before serving.

 Serve with vegetarian gravy.